 The Historical Society of Old Yarmouth is committed to learning about and sharing the history and traditions of Yarmouth’s native peoples.
-To that end we have partnered with Marcus Hendricks, a native Wampanoag Nipmuc.
+With the help of Nipmuc Waban Webquish we began offering programs describing indigenous life before and after European settlers arrived.

 The wetu was dedicated on May 16, 2021.
-Left to right are Mary Michel, Devin Wixon, Marcus Hendricks, Bob Kelley, George Slama and Mark Forest.
+Left to right are Mary Michel, Devin Wixon, Waban Webquish, Bob Kelley, George Slama and Mark Forest.

-A middle school visits the turtle arbor and takes a trail walk with Marcus.
+A middle school visits the turtle arbor and takes a trail walk with Waban.
 If your school would like to arrange a visit, please contact us.

 Did you know Yarmouth has a memorial to our native indigenous peoples?